external-secrets/kubernetes-external-secrets/README.md

 ## Deprecations

-A few properties has changed name overtime, we still maintain backwards compatbility with these but they will eventually be removed, and they are not validated using the CRD validation.
+A few properties have changed name overtime, we still maintain backwards compatbility with these but they will eventually be removed, and they are not validated using the CRD validation.

 | Old                          | New                           |
 | ---------------------------- | ----------------------------- |